Referrals to TeleMental Health

 - The Integrated Care Model (ICM) - Referral Protocol

-Please ensure that all referrals contain the following forms and scales: CAMH Fax Cover Page, Referral Form, Gad-7, PHQ-9, Sociodemographic Form and Personal Health Information Consent Form below.
+Please ensure that all referrals contain the following forms and scales: CAMH Fax Cover Page, Referral Form, Gad-7, PHQ-9, and Sociodemographic Form below.

 For assistance, refer to the Example below.